MannyHackers/Paragraph-to-Blockquotes-HTML-Converter/README.md

 - Copy the HTML output to the clipboard
 - Clear the HTML output from the output div
 - Toggle dark mode for better readability
+- Count the number of paragraphs, words, and characters in the input text
 ## Installation

 You can install this tool by cloning the repository: